fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

 .. image:: img/6.png

-If you open WASDI on wasdi.net, login and open the workspace, you will see that the processor were executed:
+If you open WASDI on wasdi.net, login with your user credentials and open the workspace, you will see that the processor were executed:

 .. image:: img/7.png
     :scale: 50